 Russia celebrates Christmas

-January 7 is also Christmas day for Orthodox Christians in Serbia, Jerusalem, Georgia, and the monastic community of Mount Athos in Greece, one of Orthodox Christianity's holiest sites.
-January 7 is a national holiday in Russia along with Belarus, Egypt, Ethiopia, Georgia, Kazakhstan, Macedonia, Moldova, Montenegro and Serbia.
+January 7 is also Christmas Day for Orthodox Christians in Serbia, Jerusalem, Georgia, the monastic community of Mount Athos in Greece, Eastern Catholic Churches and some Protestants who hold the Julian calendar.

 The holiday was banned in Russia after the revolution of 1917.
 Christmas became an official holiday in 1991: on December 27, 1990, in response to an appeal by Patriarch Alexy II, the Supreme Soviet of the RSFSR declared Christmas a holiday.
 The resolution came into effect on January 14, 1991.